Here’s everything about computer repair shops looking at your files:

 There are things you can and should do to protect yourself, even with a reliable repairperson.
 Those steps are covered below:

-Before taking your computer or smartphone, which is essentially a pocket-sized computer, in for repair, we recommend taking the following steps to protect yourself from privacy breaches.
+Before taking your computer or smartphone, which is essentially a pocket-sized computer, in for repair, it’s recommended taking the following steps to protect yourself from privacy breaches.

 You should be backing up your data regularly, but it’s an absolute priority before taking your computer in for repair.